sernaferna/ds-wireframes/README.md

 A library with common code leveraged across the other applications.
 It exposes commonly used type definitions that are returned from APIs but also used in the UI app, some error handling code that is used by both of the APIs, and anything else that could be refactored out so that the same code wasn't being written multiple times.

-## remark-plugins

-For inputs that accept **markdown**, the application leverages the `@uiw/react-md-editor` library, which accepts **Remark** plugins that can further enhance the way MD is converted to HTML.
-This library provides a set of these plugins, to provide some specialized use cases.

 ### Bible Reference/OSIS Parsing

 Part of the common functionality is a set of functions for parsing and working with Bible passage references.
 It can: